Opportunities

 Open calls for submission

 The Toronto International Film Festival is accepting film submissions for its 2025 edition.
-Early-bird deadline is March 28, while standard deadline is on May 9, 2025.
+Standard deadline is on May 9, 2025.

 The Vancouver International Film Festival is accepting film submissions for its 2025 edition.
-Early deadline is April 18, 2025.
+The regular deadline is May 16 and the late deadline is May 30.

 GEMFest 2026 is accepting submissions from women and gender-diverse filmmakers.
 The early bird deadline is June 15, 2025.